telerik/maui-docs/installation/vs-code-integration/scaffoldings.md

 * Adds the page to the `Pages` folder of the application.
 If the folder does not exist, it will be created.
 * Adds a `ViewModel` for the created page to the `ViewModels` folder.
 If the folder does not exist, it will be created.

-The next image shows the file structure created for the `Products` screen:
+The next image shows the file structure created for the `DataGrid` page:
 ![.NET MAUI Scaffolding result](images/scaffolding-vscode-result.png)

 ## Displaying a Scaffolded Screen in Your App